AllenSWDB/allenswdb.github.io/databook/physiology/ephys/cell-type-lookup-table/ctlut-accessing-data.md

 ## Overview

 This notebook will go over how to load the cell type lookup table data and access its contents.
-Unlike other Allen Institute data sets, this data was very recently collected and is not publicly available, so you will access it by attaching the "cell_type_lookup_table_nwb" data asset and interacting with it through your capsule.
+Unlike other Allen Institute data sets, this data was very recently collected and is not publicly available, so you will access it by attaching the `cell_type_lookup_table_nwb` data asset and interacting with it through your capsule.

 +++